csabika98/lua-nginx-modsec-bot-blocker/README.md

 ## Install

-Ubuntu supported as of now only (other distros will be supported soon)
 * Clone the repo
 * Make sh executable
 * Run it with sudo

+Note.
+Ubuntu 24.04 (or compatible Debian-based system)

 ## Install (Docker)

-Ubuntu supported as of now only (other distros will be supported soon)
+Docker image based on Ubuntu 24.04

 * 1. Build the container
 #### for example:
 ```bash